Am I Married? – Marital Status in Texas

 This means you cannot gain rights under the Texas Family Code because you lived with someone absent a valid marriage.

-However, it is possible to draft an agreement which might provide for some of the things that could be obtained with a valid marriage.
-And answer your question: Am I Married? – Marital Status in Texas.
+However, drafting an agreement can provide some benefits typically associated with a valid marriage and answer your question: Am I Married? – Marital Status in Texas.

 The Texas Business Code